sinclairzx81/typebox/readme.md

 ## Values

-Use the `Value` module to perform type operations on values.
+Use the `Value` module to perform common type operations on values.
+This module provides functionality to create, check and cast values into a type.
+Note that type checking in this module is non-optimized.
+For faster type checking performance, consider using either either Ajv the TypeBox [TypeCompiler](#compiler).
+The `Value` module is provided as an optional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'